saschadiercks/twitterrific/README.md

 TBD

 # Light Themes
-1. Put the theme-file in your iCloud Drive folder here: `/Twitterrific/Themes/Dark/`
+1. Put the theme-file in your iCloud Drive folder here: `/Twitterrific/Themes/Light/`
-2. The dark theme can now be used by selecting it as a dark Theme on macOS and iOS
+2. The dark theme can now be used by selecting it as a `light` Theme on macOS and iOS

 ## Nord
 TBD